 Mike Hennessy is conducting research with friends about Canon Edward Joseph Hannan, who was instrumental to the founding of Hibernian Football Club.
 Here he tells the fascinating story about the life of the Catholic priest.
-Meanwhile, a Mass was recently held at St Patrick's in the Cowgate, Edinburgh, to mark the 130th anniversary of Canon Hannan's death.
+A Mass was held at St Patrick's in the Cowgate, Edinburgh, in June 2021 to mark the 130th anniversary of Canon Hannan's death and there are thoughts that it will become an annual event.

 Early Days

-Edward Joseph Hannan was the second of eleven children born to John and Johanna Hannan (nee Sheehy) on a farm in Ballygrennan townland, Ballingarry, not far from St Patrick’s well.
+Edward Joseph Hannan was the second of eleven children born to John and Johanna Hannan (nee Sheehy) on a farm in Ballygrennan townland, Ballingarry, Limerick, not far from St Patrick’s well.
+The area is known locally as The Glen.
 His gravestone gives his date of birth as 21 June 1836.
 The paucity of records from the period have made it difficult to track his early years, though a group of five veteran Hibernian supporters have undertaken the task.

 Seminary